rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

-“Year level” is counted by the lower of [A] years enrolled at least part-time in a higher-education institution post high school graduation, or [B] by credits obtained at RIT following the scale published by the RIT's Office of the Registrar.
+“Year level” is counted by the lower of [A] years enrolled at least part-time in a higher-education institution post high school graduation, or [B] by credits obtained at RIT following the scale published by RIT's Office of the Registrar.

 “Prior Involvement” refers to the number of complete academic terms during which the candidate served as a Primary Officer or Committee Head.
 In the event a candidate has